Are there conversations?

 Yeah, sure.
 But do conversations even exist?
 After all, a conversation really consists of two people mouthing off.
 Remove the people and there’s nothing left.
 All that really exists are two people making irregularly shaped air.

 Bushwa!
 That is the same line of thinking that leads people to deny the existence of groups of any sort, from governments to societies to families.
 The denial of such obvious phenomena is usually caused by two factors.
 First, you have to be a materialist who thinks the only way to be real is to have some mud and dust in you.
-Second, you have to have some set of principles so important to you that you are willing to deny the existence of stuff that is a plain as the nose on your face.
+Second, you have to have some set of principles so important to you that you are willing to deny the existence of stuff that is a plain as the look on your face.

 No, conversations do exist.
 And the ones worth remembering are those that overpowered the interlocutors, bringing them to say what they had not yet thought.